Think of your favorite YouTube channels. What do they all have in common?

 That’s why, before we dive into tips for how you can create your own creative YouTube banner, I want to suggest a shortcut:

 Save yourself the stress by using a YouTube banner template as the foundation for your design.

 A template will guide your design, while also ensuring that your banner uses the correct dimensions.
-The recommended YouTube banner dimensions are 2560 x 1440 pixels.
+The recommended YouTube banner size is 2560 x 1440 pixels.
 So you need to use your space wisely.
 Stay on top of social media image sizes requirements you should stick to if you want to get the most from your banner.